Server Request and Response Classes

 Instead of interacting with this property directly it is recommended to use

-instead.Its default value is
+StatusorSendStatusto set theHttpCodeinstead.Its default value is

-.
+200but for clarity it is recommended to always explicitly set the response code in your code even if should be200.
 For example:name = req.Query.lookup("name",FallbackValue="") if name == "" % For an error response you will really want to set an error response code res.Status(400).SendText("name parameter is required and cannot be empty"); else % Strictly speaking not absolutely necessary to set the Status to 200 - OK % as it is the default, but recommended to make a clear distinction from % the condition above res.Status(200).SendText("Hello " + name); end